 - Blood tests to see what the medicine is doing.

 - To have their heart rate, breathing rate, and blood pressure monitored.

 Preventing Medicine Mistakes

 When giving medicine to your young child, follow these safety tips:

 - Use medicine made only for children.
 Adult medicine may be harmful to your child.

 - Read the directions.
 Check how much to give and how often you can give the medicine.
 If you are not sure what the dose is, call your child's health care provider.

 - Turn on the lights and measure medicine carefully.
-Measure the medicine with a medicine spoon, dropper, or cup.
-DO NOT use spoons from your kitchen.
+Measure the medicine carefully with a syringe, medicine spoon, dropper, or cup.
+Do not use spoons from your kitchen.
 They do not measure the medicine accurately.